hpcgarage/spatter/README.md

 ```

 ### Arguments
 Spatter has a large number of arguments.
-To start with, you should focus on -k (the kernel), -l (the length of the index arrays),
+To start with, you should focus on -k (the kernel), -l (the length of the index arrays), -v (the work per thread) and -z (the CUDA/OpenCL block size).
 ```
 ./spatter <arguments>
     -b, --backend=<backend>